Characters of the Overwatch franchise: Katya Volskaya

 Katya Volskaya is the CEO and head of the Volskaya Industries, a robotic company with the purpose of ending the lives of the Omnic.

 Volskaya was first seen in the animated short Infiltration where she was subject to an assassination by Sombra, Reaper and Widowmaker.
 However, Sombra hacks the alarms and puts the events into motion that ensures her safety.
 It is then revealed by Sombra, when she confronts Volskaya, that she has information that the technology she uses in her mechs was actually Omnic to start.
 Sombra blackmails Katya and in return, she is kept alive.
 In the final scene, Volskaya hires Zarya to hunt down and kill Sombra.

 Katya Volskaya is voiced by Gulmira Mamedova.

-Mauga

-Mauga is a close companion of Baptiste, introduced in Baptiste's origin story "What You Left Behind".
-A giant of a man, Mauga befriended Baptiste in his early days in the Talon organization.
-Baptiste, in turn, became one of the few people to be able to try to calm Mauga's wild tendencies.
-While Mauga thrived within Talon, Baptiste soon grew distant from it and left.
-In the years that followed, the two still met once in a while on questionable terms but treating each other as old friends.

-Mauga was intended to be Hero 31, but according to Kaplan, as they developed the skill kit for this character, they found it didn't fit the personality that they had established for Mauga in the media.
-Kaplan states they still plan to introduce Mauga as a hero character in the future.
-Instead, they designed a new character, Sigma, to use that developed kit.

 Maximilien

 Maximilien is a wealthy omnic and a member of Talon's inner council, who handles the organization's finances.
 He first appears in the comic "Masquerade", where he is seen operating a casino in Monaco.
 In the story-based game mode "Storm Rising" he is captured by Tracer, Genji, Winston, and Mercy after a pursuit in Havana, Cuba.